Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Features left to implement

 There would ideally be many more options to choose from in each section.
-I chose nine as i nice number for the grid.
+I chose nine as a nice number for the grid.

 On each map page I would have liked to put in more links to other options.